OpenLink Personal Assistant VAD Installation, Configuration, and Usage Guide

 HTTP & WebSocket Endpoint Configuration

-Using the Conductor WebDAV explorer locate /DAV/VAD/personal_assistant/config.js.example``, copy or rename to config.js` in the same folder (ensuring read permissions for owner, group and other) and edit to set the relevant WebSocket (wsServer) & Base URI (httpServer) for the installation in question.
+Using the Conductor’s WebDAV Explorer, locate /DAV/VAD/personal_assistant/config.js.example.
+Copy or rename it to config.js in the same folder (ensuring read permissions for owner, group, and other on the resulting config.js), and edit to set the relevant WebSocket (wsServer) & Base URI (httpServer) for the installation in question.

 var wsServer='wss://{CNAME}:{PORT}/ws/chat';